wix-playground/ffgopeg/README.md

 This will install the latest version 1.x release.
 See [Versioning](#versioning).

-The ffmpeg libraries are in theire own packages.
+The ffmpeg libraries are in their own packages.
 If you know which ffmpeg function you want to use you can use [this little webtool](https://targodan.github.io/ffgopeg)

 ## Versioning

 This project follows the [semantic versioning scheme](http://semver.org/).
-That means if you use the `gopkg.in` link from above using `go get -u` should be safe and not break anything.

 ## Mapping ffmpeg function names to go